JCharante/minecraft-mod/README.md

   - Allows for FakePlayer to have a persistent state
   - Allows for abstract organization of Kingdoms and Citizens to have a persistent state

+## NPC Goal Mechanics

+- Each NPC has a role
+- Depending on the role, Goals are assigned to the NPC in order of priority
+- Each Goal is a state machine
+- Every tick, the Goal's state machine returns a new state, and then we tick that state.
+- This allows for different stages of a Goal to be separated but still tightly bound within a Goal.

 ## Roles

 - [x] Lumberjack